sjc6663/PA-Dairy-AMR-Sociology/README.md

 # Analysis of Whole Genome Sequencing (Shotgun Metagenomics) Data

-This data is from Pennsylvania Dairy Farms and is related to the antimicrobial resistance genes found on those farms and thier relationship to sociological factors associated with the farm and farm operator/manager.
+This data is from Pennsylvania Dairy Farms and is related to the antimicrobial resistance genes found on those farms and their relationship to sociological factors associated with the farm and farm operator/manager.
 The results are presented in a manuscript submitted to Journal of Rural Studies:

 Ransom, E., Bierly, S., Ganda, E., "Exploring the Relevance of Gender in Agriculture for Antimicrobial Resistance: A Case Study of PA Dairy Farms."
 Journal of Rural Studies.
 Submitted for Review January 2024.